 France will have you spoilt for choice when it comes to family or group getaways.
-You may want to discover the history of the country from its early foundations to its important role in the shaping of today’s society.
-If art is more your cup of tea, there is nowhere else you would rather be.
-Visit the house of Christian Dior in Granville or check out the many museums and galleries in Paris to discover arts and crafts of all kinds.
-Now, if all of this sounds way to exhausting, the beaches along the Atlantic and Mediterranean coasts will surely help you relax.
+You might want to explore the country's history from its earliest foundations to its important role in shaping today's society, or, if you prefer art and culture, there's nowhere better!
+Visit Christian Dior's home in Granville or check out the many museums and galleries in Paris to discover arts and crafts of all kinds.
+If all that sounds too exhausting, the beaches of the Atlantic and Mediterranean coasts are sure to help you relax.

-France is a large country and each region has its own climate and characteristics.
-Depending on the time of year, you will have to pack differently.
-Find out in advance about local specificities and your holiday will be great.
+France is a big country, and each region has its own climate and characteristics.
+Depending on the time of year, you'll need to pack differently.
+Find out about the local characteristics in advance and you'll have a great holiday.

 To get off to a good start with the French, learn a few words of their language.
-They will appreciate the effort and you will see that a friendly "bonjour" (hello) or a sincere "merci beaucoup" (thank you) is the best way to start a conversation.
-It is also quite easy to travel around France.
-Urban public transport is very well developed and if you wish to discover other regions from your place of stay, the high-speed train (TGV) will take you there.
+They'll appreciate the effort and you'll find that a friendly "bonjour" or a sincere "merci beaucoup" is the best way to make a good impression.
+Travelling in France is also fairly easy.
+Public transport is very well developed, and if you want to discover other regions from where you're staying, the TGV (high-speed train) will take you there.

-However, whatever you do, pay attention to the schedule of the French.
+However, whatever you do, be aware of the French timetable.
 In France, most shops will be closed on Sundays and restaurants on Mondays.
-Check-in advance to avoid any surprises.
+Check the timetable in advance to avoid any surprises.

-You may travel to France all year round.
-You will be fine as long as you plan your trip according to the climate of your destination.
-In general, spring, from May to June, or fall, from September to October, are recommended because of their moderate temperatures, fewer tourists and more affordable prices.
-This is also the time France’s nature shows its beauty which has inspired so many poems and paintings that we still marvel at today.
+You can visit France at any time of the year.
+It is recommended to plan your trip according to the climate of your destination.
+In general, spring (May to June) or autumn (September to October) are recommended because of their moderate temperatures, fewer tourists and more affordable prices.
+This is also the time when the French countryside, which has inspired so many culturally significant poems and art, is at its most beautiful.

-All year long, all over the country, France offers many activities for families with children.
-During summer, the Mediterranean beaches of the Côte d’Azur are perfect for children as the sea is rather calm and its temperature is around 25°C.
+Throughout the year, France offers a wide range of activities for families with children.
+In summer, the Mediterranean beaches of the Côte d'Azur are perfect for children, as the sea is fairly calm and the temperature is around 25°C.

-If you and your family are more into discovering beautiful sceneries, a trip to the island of Sainte Marguerite is the right thing to do.
-A quick 15-minute ferry ride from Cannes, the island with its ancient fort was formerly the home of the man in the iron mask.
-Besides its historic significance, it is also home to a bird sanctuary, beautiful rocks, caves and beaches.
-A trip to Sainte Marguerite is perfect for a family picnic.
+If you and your family prefer to explore the beautiful countryside, a trip to the island of Sainte Marguerite is a must.
+Just a 15-minute ferry ride from Cannes, the island and its ancient fort were once home to the Man in the Iron Mask.
+As well as its historical importance, it is also home to a bird sanctuary, magnificent rocks, caves and beaches.
+It is also ideal for a family picnic.

 The sheer vastness of France makes for a great destination.
-No matter your preferences, as an adventurer, you will find something to do here.
+No matter your preferences, adventure-lovers will find something to do here.

-Surfing -Along the rugged and wild Atlantic coast, France offers some of the most famous surf spots in the world.
+Surfing - Along the rugged and wild Atlantic coast, France boasts some of the most famous surf spots in the world.
 So suit up and dive in!